Flickr: History

 Flickr upgraded its services from "beta" to "gamma" status on May 16, 2006, the changes attracted positive attention from Lifehacker.
 On December 13, 2006, upload limits on free accounts were increased to 100 MB a month (from 20 MB) and were removed from Flickr Pro accounts, which originally had a 2 GB per month limit.
 On April 9, 2008, Flickr began allowing paid subscribers to upload videos, limited to 90 seconds in length and 150 MB in size.
 On March 2, 2009, Flickr added the facility to upload and view HD videos, and began allowing free users to upload normal-resolution video.
 At the same time, the set limit for free accounts was lifted.
 In 2009, Flickr announced a partnership with Getty Images in which selected users could submit photographs for stock photography usage and receive payment.
 On June 16, 2010, this was changed so that users could label images as suitable for stock use themselves.

 On May 20, 2013, Flickr launched the first stage of a major site redesign, introducing a "Justified View" close-spaced photo layout browsed via "infinite scrolling" and adding new features, including one terabyte of free storage for all users, a scrolling home page (mainly of contacts photos and comments) and updated Android app.
 The Justified View is paginated between 72 and 360 photos per page but unpaginated in search result presentation.
 Tech Radar described the new style Flickr as representing a "sea change" in its purpose.
 Many users criticized the changes, and the site's help forum received thousands of negative comments.
 On March 25, 2014, Flickr's New Photo Experience, a user interface redesign, left beta.

-On May 7, 2015, Yahoo! overhauled the site, adding a revamped Camera Roll, a new way to upload photos and upgraded the site's apps.
+On May 7, 2015, Yahoo! overhauled the site, adding a revamped Camera Roll, a new way to upload photos, and upgraded the site's apps.
 The new Uploadr application was made available for Macs, Windows and mobile devices.

+In 2018, Yahoo! (owned by Verizon at that point) sold Flickr to SmugMug.

-In early May 2019, SmugMug announced the migration of Flickr data - 100+ million accounts and billions of photos and videos - from former owner Yahoo's servers to Amazon Web Services (AWS) in a planned 12-hour transition on May 22, 2019.
+In early May 2019, SmugMug announced the migration of Flickr data, involving 100+ million accounts and billions of photos and videos, from the servers of former owner Yahoo! to Amazon Web Services (AWS), in a planned 12-hour transition to occur on May 22, 2019.

+SmugMug launched the non-profit Flickr Foundation in December 2022 with the goal of preserving free photos on Flickr for 100 years in the public domain.

+In May 2023, Flickr announced the development of the Print Shop feature that was being tested with a list of approved sellers.
+The Print shop feature allows photographers to sell prints via a storefront, and allows purchases from consumers.
+The feature was to allow only approved members access to it, but the criteria for that were yet to be announced.